ikim23/rss-elasticsearch/README.md

    }
 }'
 ```
-This watcher runs query every 5 minutes and sends email on match.
+This watcher runs query every 5 minutes and sends email on match (searches for "intel i7" in title and message of feed).